Esri/offline-editor-js/README.md

 JavaScript library for working offline with editing and tiles.
 It contains two sets of libraries:

 - `/edit`: handles vector features and stores adds, updates and deletes while offline.
 Resync's edits with server once connection is reestablished
+   * `offlineFeaturesManager` - Extends and overrides a feature layer.
+   * `editsStore` - Provides static helper methods for working with the offline data store.
 - `/tiles`: stores portions of tiled maps client-side and uses the cached tiles when device is offline
+   * `offlineEnabler` Extends and overrides a tiled map service.

 ##offlineFeaturesManager
+Extends and overrides a feature layer.

 ###Constructor
 Constructor | Description